KoenduBuf/CVbyDL-Object-Property-Inference/docs/index.md

 With the already small dataset, and the split into a train and test set, we have very little data left in the train set for the network to learn from.
 Our solution to this problem was data augmentation.
 Specifically any training instance is first turned into 4 separate instances by applying a vertical flip of the image, and then a horizontal flip, both with 50% chance.
 This strategy already gives a significant amount more unique training instances, 4 times as much to be exact.
 Finally we randomly remove a section of the image, again with a 50% chance, this gives us more than enough instances to train on, and will remove the chance of over-fitting significantly, and make the model more robust to occlusion.
 This last approach was based on [this paper](https://arxiv.org/abs/1708.04896).

 All of these data transformations are only applied on the training set, this way we serve the real images to the model during testing to get the most accurate real world test results, these images will only have minor things done to them.
-For the modifications done to all images (train and test sets) we only transform them by resizing them to 224x224, and normalizing their channels to have a mean of ```0.485, 0.456, and 0.406```, while normalizing the standard deviation to ```0.229, 0.224, and 0.225``` respectively unless otherwise specified.
+For the modifications done to all images (train and test sets): we only transform them by resizing them to 224x224, and normalizing their channels to have a mean of ```0.485, 0.456, and 0.406```, while normalizing the standard deviation to ```0.229, 0.224, and 0.225``` respectively unless otherwise specified.
 These values were chosen as they are the default values for the ResNet model input, and thus are proven to work well.

 # Showing results

-To judge how good our weight estimators work we will calculate the <span class="tooltip"> 10th, 50th and 90th percentile of the absolute difference <span class="tooltiptext">Quick reminder: the n-th percentile value means there is a n% chance that the model guess was off by that value or less. </span> </span> between the real weight and the guessed weight.
+To judge how good our weight estimators work we will calculate the <span class="tooltip"> 10th, 50th and 90th percentile <span class="tooltiptext">Quick reminder: the n-th percentile value means there is a n% chance that the model guess was off by that value or less. </span> </span> of the absolute difference between the real weight and the guessed weight.

 We will also visualize the results of each of our approaches in a histogram with consistent bucket sizes throughout this article.
 For this we chose to set the size of each bucket to 10 grams, with the center bucket being all guess within 5 grams from the actual weight, as this clearly shows a good yet clear visual of the accuracy.